nuuuwan/news_lk3_data/README.md

 *2024-10-15 11:43:00* · [`adaderanalk`](https://www.adaderana.lk/news/102706/mangala-wijesinghe-appointed-edb-chairman-) · `en`

-The Chief Operating Officer of Brown & Company PLC, Mangala Wijesinghe has been appointed as the new Chairman of the Export Development Board (EDB).
+The Chief Operating Officer of Brown & Company PLC, Mangala Wijesinghe has been appointed as the new Chairman and Chief Executive Officer of the Export Development Board (EDB).

+Prior to this appointment, Wijesinghe served as the COO of Brown & Company PLC, one of the oldest diversified conglomerates in Sri Lanka.

+He holds a Bachelor’s Degree in Economics from the University of Sri Jayewardenepura and a Master of Business Administration (MBA) while he is also a Chartered Professional Manager in Sri Lanka.

+Wijesinghe takes over from veteran export professional Dr Kingsley Bernard, who assumed the Chairmanship of the Sri Lanka Export Development Board (EDB) on April 03, 2023.

 ◼️